-This glossary covers the Privy platform's core components along with other terms that may come up when discussing the platform with your team, a Privy representative, or a Privy Partner.
+This glossary covers the Privy platform's core components and other terms that may come up when discussing the platform with your team, a Privy representative, or a Privy Partner.

 A to D

 A/B Test: A method of comparing multiple versions of a display against each other to determine which one performs best.
 This process is most effective when only one or two variables are changed, such as variations in the colors, titles, or images.

 Abandoned Cart Email: Sent individually or as part of a series, these email messages target customers who added items to their cart but failed to complete the transaction.

 Abandoned Cart Text: Sent individually, these text messages target customers who added items to their cart but failed to complete the transaction.

 Audience Targeting: A collection of conditions that determine who sees your display.
 Multiple conditions can be applied to a single display to target specific audience segments like first-time mobile visitors or customers from the USA who have visited your site more than three times.

-Automation Rules: This option within the Follow-up step of the campaign builder allows you to sync the signups generated by a campaign to an outside provider, such as an email service provider (ESP), marketing platform, or customer relationship management platform (CRM).
+Automation Rules: This option within the Follow-up step of the display builder allows you to sync the signups generated by a display to an outside provider, such as an email service provider (ESP), marketing platform, or customer relationship management platform (CRM).

-After Signup Action: This option within the Create step of the campaign builder allows you to determine what will occur after a visitor signs up via the campaign.
+After Signup Action: This option within the Create step of the display builder allows you to determine what will occur after a visitor signs up via the display.
 Possible actions include showing a thank-you page, redirecting to a specific location, or simply doing nothing.

-After Signup Email: An email delivered to the individual who signed up for the campaign.
+After Signup Email: An email delivered to the individual who signed through a display.
 This email is ideal for delivering a coupon code, thanking recipients for joining the list, or offering recipients additional information.
-This email type is also often referred to as an autoresponder.